flnews_post_proc

 REFERENCE_FORMAT

-A format-string, using %s for a number, replacing the reference- text in the message body.
+A format string using %s for a number to replace the reference text in the body.

 VFY_URLS

-CONTENT: One of YES, yes, NO, no, and other variations of case.
+CONTENT: One of YES, yes, NO, no (case insensitive).

 DEFAULT: yes